brendajin/marionette-ref-impl/README.md

-# MacysUI Architecture reference implementation for Macys.com
+# UI Architecture reference implementation for Macys.com

 ## Guidelines
 * Simple enough to understand, but complex enough to illustrate architecture